 Describe the service rendered and who benefited.
-Include how the candidate actively recognizes, understands and practices the values of inclusive behavior.
+Include how the candidate actively recognizes, understands, and practices the values of inclusive behavior.

-How did this service significantly contribute to one or more council goals in membership growth and retention, fund development (including but not limited to alumnae, G.I.R.L.
-Fund, Product Sales, etc...) or increased community visibility.
+How did this service significantly contribute to one or more council goals in membership growth and retention, fund development (including but not limited to alumnae, product sales, etc...) or increased community visibility.